 …no.

 When we use the term “illegal”, generally we’re referring to actions which go against a societal law.
 Gaining advantages with streaming or getting better pricing on an online game does not break any country law.
 However, vpn users should be aware of the potential consequences they face when violating terms of use, not just laws.
 This could range from account suspension to fines, depending on the severity of the violation and the policies of the vpn providers.
+Additionally, some countries impose VPN blocks, making it difficult for citizens to access certain content and posing risks for those attempting to bypass these restrictions.

 It MIGHT, however, be against the terms of use for that particular streaming service, game or online software.
 Vpn providers play a crucial role in enforcing these terms of use or cooperating with authorities in cases of illegal activities, ensuring that their services are not used for unlawful purposes.